 There is such a difference between my activation last year and my activation today.
 I have experience

-now, so I credit this to the majority of the differences.
-When I was activated on my left side it was very difficult, both from a hearing and emotional standpoint.
+hearing with cochlear implants now, so I credit this to the majority of the differences.
+When I was activated last year, on my left side it was very difficult, both from a hearing and emotional standpoint.
 When I went home from activation last year, I was fatigued and didn’t hear anything I deemed useful.
 I was near quitting.
 It took about six months for me to adjust and to really appreciate my first cochlear implant.

 Today I was mentally prepared for the worst, but am happy to report that when the implant was turned on in my right ear, I was more pleased than anything.
 Clearly, my brain has made a huge transition in the last 12 months!
 I switched from the old familiar sound of hearing aids to the electric sound of the implant.
 For me at least, the electric sound of the cochlear implant is unlike anything I’ve ever heard from hearing aids.
 In many ways, my brain was starting over and learning to hear as if for the first time when this started a year ago.
 Thankfully, since I already did it once, my brain seems to recognize the right implant as a friend instead of a foe.
 Instead of fighting it, my brain is accepting it.